 - Heat mat (optional)

-Step 2: Decide how many seeds to use – If you’re using brand new seeds, then you can just plant one per cell/pellet.
+Step 2: Decide how many seeds to use – If you’re using brand new seeds, then you can just plant one per hole.
 Otherwise, if they are old or have a low viability rate, then plant 2-3 per cell/pellet.

-To plant them, you can either lay the seeds on top of the soil, then gently push them down.
+Step 3: Plant the seeds – You can either lay your pepper seeds on top of the soil, and gently push them down 1/4 – 1/2″ deep.
 Or you could make the holes first, then drop the seeds in.

 Step 6: Cover the tray – Place the clear plastic lid on top of the tray to help keep the soil warm, and ensure that it stays moist.

 Step 7: Place the tray in a warm spot – If you can, put it on top of a heat mat.
 That will help speed up germination.
+Otherwise, place it in the warmest spot you can, or run a space heater nearby.
+If it’s too cold, it will slow down or inhibit germination.

 Pepper Seed Germination Time